atom/whats-my-line/README.md

 ### translateLinesGivenDiff

 If we're in an editor and the version of `file.txt` on disk is different than the version on GitHub that we pulled comment positions from, there is more work to be done.
-This can happen if the user has made changes locally since syncing with their GitHub remote.
+This can happen if the user has made changes locally since last pushing/pulling from their GitHub remote.

 Say the user deleted the first 10 lines of the file, and also deleted the line that says "eighteen" on it.
 The comments would shift up 10 lines, and the line that the third comment was on would be invalidated.
 Let's use `translateLinesGivenDiff` to give us the new lines and the relevant invalidation information.